 A Samuel Goldwyn Production.

-Released thru United Artists.
+Released by United Artists.

 Producer: Samuel Goldwyn.